TLDR

 First-click attribution gives all the credit to the first interaction a customer has with your brand.
 Using the previous example, the Facebook ad would receive all the credit for the sale.

 This approach highlights the channels that initiate customer engagement, making it useful for identifying top-of-funnel activities.
-On the downside, it doesn’t account for the influence of subsequent interactions, which can lead to an overvaluation of channels that only create initial awareness.
-To balance this, you might want to look into Multi-Channel Attribution for a more comprehensive view.
+On the downside, it doesn't account for the influence of subsequent interactions, which can lead to an overvaluation of channels that only create initial awareness.
+To balance this, consider exploring Multi-Channel Attribution for a more comprehensive view.

 3. Multi-Touch Attribution

 Multi-touch attribution spreads the credit across multiple touchpoints in the customer journey.
-This model recognizes that several interactions contribute to a sale, providing a more comprehensive view of your marketing efforts.
+This model acknowledges that multiple interactions contribute to a sale, offering a more comprehensive view of your marketing efforts.

-By using this model, you get a balanced perspective on all the channels that influenced the purchase, helping you understand the overall effectiveness of your marketing strategy.
-For a deeper dive, check out our detailed guide on Understanding Multi-Touch Attribution and Its Basics.
+By using this model, you gain a balanced perspective on all the channels that influenced the purchase, enabling you to understand the overall effectiveness of your marketing strategy.

 4. Linear Attribution